Early Communication Program (ECP)

 Coordinator: Jeff Dobbs

-Since the Fall 1999 semester AACC’s Early Assessment Program has systematically provided feedback to freshman and other high risk students during the sixth and seventh weeks of the semester.
-The Academic Advising and Career Center staff requests mid-term grades from the faculty who are teaching the courses that the freshmen are enrolled in.
+Since the Fall 1999 semester the Student Success Center's Early Assessment Program has systematically provided feedback to freshman and other high risk students during the sixth and seventh weeks of the semester.
+The Student Success Center staff requests concerns from the faculty who are teaching courses.
 Faculty response to the request is voluntary.
-The mid-term grades are mailed to the student along with encouragement to seek assistance from the instructor, tutors and/or their academic advisor.
+When faculty express a concern, students are instructed to meet with an advisor to discuss the situation, and are encouraged to seek assistance from the instructor, tutors, counseling services, and/or their departmental academic advisor.

 Academic Advantage Plan (AAP)

-Students are identified at the end of each semester who have fewer than 55 credit hours completed and are below a cumulative 2.0 grade point average.
+Students are identified at the end of each semester who are below a cumulative 2.0 grade point average.
 All students that meet this criteria are required to meet with an academic advisor to consider all factors pertinent to their academic progress and to implement needed steps to improve their chances for success.
 By placing a “hold” on their records, the students are not permitted to register for classes for the next major semester until the meeting requirement is met.

 The required advising appointment encourages students to identify factors influencing their academic performance.
 Students are encouraged to initiate dialogue with those faculty with whom they currently have classes.
 Support services that the University offers to foster academic success are pointed out to the students such as the writing center and tutorial services, among others.
 Appropriate University policies and procedures are detailed for the students as they relate to their current schedules to avoid repeating mistakes of overloading, poor timing, lack of readiness, lack of course prerequisite, etc. The appointment develops the first step in a continued relationship between the student and the advisor.
 As assistance is provided to students that have personal issues that disrupt concentration, the student becomes connected to a University staff member and a meaningful relationship is established.
 That relationship along with disseminating institutional information serve as the strong foundation base in helping the student succeed.